Cruise operator Carnival to sell $500 million in shares

 Cruise operators began sailing from U.S. ports last week with mostly vaccinated passengers and crew.

-Shares of Carnival and peers Royal Caribbean Group (RCL.N), Norwegian Cruise Holdings Ltd (NCLH.N) were down about 2% each.
+Shares of Carnival and peers Royal Caribbean Group, Norwegian Cruise Holdings Ltd were down about 2% each.

 Our Standards: The Thomson Reuters Trust Principles.